chrisdoc/k8s-workshop/README.md

 #### deployment.yml

-1. Give the `deployment` resource a name.
+a.
+Give the `deployment` resource a name.
 This can then be used to later access the resource, to update or delete it for example.

 ```yaml
 metadata:
   name: lauriku-app
 ```

-2. Start writing the `template: spec` for the `deployment`.
+b.
+Start writing the `template: spec` for the `deployment`.
 This defines the Pod template that describes which containers are to be launched.
 In order for other resources to route traffic to the pods, the pods need a `label`.
 ```yaml
 spec:
   template: